Board of Governors

 Click here to read this member's profile - Victoria Roberts

 Vicki Roberts is the Business Support Staff governor and works within the Finance, Funding, MIS and Exams department as the Deputy Examinations Manager.
 She joined Exeter College in 2007 starting as an Exams Clerk and then a couple of years later secured her current role.
-She has also complete a year’s maternity cover as the Examinations Manager.
+She has also completed a year’s maternity cover as the Examinations Manager.
 Her role supports the leadership of the Exams Team to ensure all students have the best possible experience of examinations and assessments across the board.
 Her passion is for providing support and advice at each stage of the process, which often sees her reassuring anxious students at exam time!

 Vicki lives in Exeter with her husband and daughter and has a wide range of interests including yoga, live music and literature.